 - Pre boil eggs and then set aside at room temperature.

-- Add a few drops of food coloring gel in ½ cup of water.
+- Add a few drops of food coloring in ½ cup of water.

 - Hold the eggs by the ends and with a teaspoon, drop a little of the colored water on top of each one, trying to allow the excess colored water to fall back into the cup.

-- Continue diluting the colors with water and coloring each egg until they look as if painted them with watercolors.
+- Continue diluting the colors with water and dyeing each egg until they look as if painted them with watercolors.
 Make as many color combinations as you want!

 - Allow the eggs to dry on a tray.
 Once they dry completely, use them to decorate your Easter table.